Skip to main content

 The Contrast Coordinator issues mesh certificates after successfully validating workloads.
 These certificates can be used for secure inter-deployment communication.
 The Initializer sends an attestation report to the Coordinator, retrieves certificates and a private key in return and writes them to a volumeMount.
 The service mesh sidecar is configured to use the credentials from the volumeMount when communicating with other parts of the deployment over mTLS.
 The public facing frontend for voting uses the mesh certificate without client authentication.

-A potential voter can verify the Contrast deployment using the verify command:
+A user can verify the Contrast deployment using the verify command:

 contrast verify -c "${coordinator}:1313" -m manifest.json